History proved humanity obsolete.

 The taxi car, painted white with few yellow lightning-like stripes, arrived in front of hotel Belgrava.
-The detachable plates, labeled as a property of Space Forces, fenced temporarily the hotel while military patrols were walking by, guarding the gateway which served as the only entrance to the reception.
+The detachable plates, labeled as a Space Forces property, fenced the hotel temporarily while military patrols were walking by, guarding the gateway, which served as the only entrance to the reception.

 “Finally,” she exclaimed.
 “The well-deserved luxury awaits!”

 The man, an athletic fellow of substantial height, who had trouble getting out from the tiny car, straightened up and performed some exercise to relieve his sore back.